Anthropology

 Researcher examining skull

-What Can You Do With an Anthropology Graduate Degree?
+What Can You Do With an anthropology graduate degree?

+Many of our M.A. graduates go on to careers in anthropology and archaeology.
+Most commonly, they work in cultural resource management, government or higher education.
 90% of our Ph.D. graduates work in anthropology, with the majority of them building successful careers as academic professionals, including tenure-track faculty members and postdoctoral fellows.

 • Anthropologist